lukelorusso/VerticalSeekBar/README.md

 mainVerticalSeekBar.drawableProgressEndColor = ContextCompat.getColor(this, R.color.my_progress_end_color)
 ```

-Example of the second choice (will eventually override the first one)
+Example for the second choice: apply a resource (will eventually override the first one)
 ```kotlin
 mainVerticalSeekBar.drawableBackgroundDrawable = getDrawable(R.color.my_background_color)
 mainVerticalSeekBar.drawableProgressDrawable = getDrawable(R.drawable.my_progress)
 ```

-Your bar can have rounded corners...
+Your bar can also have rounded corners...
 ```kotlin
 mainVerticalSeekBar.drawableCornerRadius = 40 // those are pixels
 ```

-...and a proper width
+...and a proper independent width
 ```kotlin
 mainVerticalSeekBar.drawableWidth = 30 // those are pixels
 ```